Gut transit time

 Why it matters

 Transit time shapes your gut microbiome.
 Slow transit means food sits longer, fermentation goes further, and you get more gas and more bloating.
-Fast transit means less time for the colon to extract nutrients and water, and less time for beneficial bacteria to ferment fibre into butyrate.
-Optimal microbiome activity sits in the 24-36 hour range.
+Fast transit means less time for the colon to extract nutrients and water.

 Common questions